DannyBoyNYC/5-D3-bar-chart/readme.md

   .text("Humidity");
 ```

+And update it to show our metric instead.

 We'll set the text to our metric instead, and we can also add a CSS text-transform value to help format our metric names.
-For a production dashboard, we might want to look up a proper label in a metric-to-label map, but this will work in a pinch.

 ```js
 const xAxisLabel = xAxis